archanakul/ThinkPython/README.md

 # Setup Github:
 ### Once you have created an account in Github:
     Install a utility that allows your system to authenticate with Github
-    automatically without entring username/passeword on each session
+    automatically without entring username/password on each session

-## Check if the utility is already insatlled:
+## Check if the utility is already installed:
         $ git credential-osxkeychain
     returns below message if already installed
         Usage: git credential-osxkeychain <get|store|erase>